 What is your current occupation?

-What expertise did you gain at the WdKA?
+What is the expertise you gained at the WdKA?

 You never leave your house without…?
 Besides your laptop or smartphone :).

 My sketchbook.
 A cliché of course.
 Here in Cape Town I always carry a disposable camera, since there are so many beautiful things to see every day.
 Nature, streets, people, food…

 What does the future of your profession look like in your opinion?